Wednesday, March 30, 2011

 -compressing into vicelike strength.

--spreading a pyramid of support.
+-spreading a pyramid of support.-pressing flesh with delicate fasciculations.

 -articulating to tap, trace, scrape, slide or ruffle.